HOME MyTRB CONTACT US DIRECTORY E-NEWSLETTER FOLLOW US RSS

 Task 13.
 Revise the draft guide and workshop materials considering the NCHRP’s review comments.

 Task 14.
-Prepare a final deliverable that documents the entire research effort.
-Final deliverables should include, at a minimum (1) a final research report documenting the entire research effort and findings; (2) the guide as a stand-alone document; (3) prioritized recommendations for future research; (4) presentation material; and (5) technical memorandum on implementation.
+Submit the final deliverables including (1) a final research report documenting the entire research effort and findings; (2) the guide as a stand-alone document; (3) prioritized recommendations for future research; (4) presentation material (e.g., workshop materials); and (5) technical memorandum on implementation.

 To create a link to this page, use this URL: http://apps.trb.org/cmsfeed/TRBNetProjectDisplay.asp?ProjectID=5127